Developer: Technosoft Publisher: Sega Release: 09/89 Genre: Shooter

 In Closing

-Flaws aside Thunder Force II is probably the second best launch era Genesis title behind Golden Axe.
+Flaws aside Thunder Force II is probably the best Genesis launch title.
+I waffle between this and Golden Axe.
 It is also one of its better early shooters.
 Had they kept some of the features of the X68000 version it would have been exceptional rather than merely good.